vox-chain/vox-chain-mobile/apps/mobile/README.md

 Since this app uses [expo-dev-client](https://docs.expo.dev/develop/development-builds/introduction/), you will need to create a development build of the app.
 To do this, you will need to have android-studio or bare android-sdk installed on your machine (for android) or xcode installed on your machine (for ios and only using a macOS machine).

-Alternatively, you can use the [EAS Build](https://docs.expo.dev/build/introduction/) service to build the app for you on the cloud without needing to install any of the above.

 4. **create and run dev app** - For android, run `pnpm android` and for ios, run `pnpm ios`.

+Alternatively for the last step, you can use the [EAS Build](https://docs.expo.dev/build/introduction/) service to build the app for you on the cloud without needing to install any of the above.
+It will provide you with the app installable file, install it on your device then run the app on your device and `pnpm start` on your terminal.